bartosz-antosik/vscode-spellright/README.md

 }
 ```

-will spell strings in *American English* and comments in *British English* of course if the `groupDictionaries` flag is set to `false`.
+will spell strings in *American English* and comments in *British English* of course if the `"spellright.groupDictionaries"` flag is set to `false`.

-Configuration item `settings.languageContext` is more important than `settings.language` but less important than In-Document commands.
+Configuration item `"spellright.languageContext"` is more important than `"spellright.language"` but less important than In-Document commands.

-`spellright.languageContextByClass: {}`
+`"spellright.languageContextByClass": {}`

-Same as `languageContext` but per document type.
+Same as `"spellright.languageContext"` but per document type.
 For example following settings:

 ```JSON
 "spellright.languageContext": {